NITKRacing-Electric/FSEV21/README.md

 # FSEV21
-All codes and Flowcharts related to Formula Bharat FSEV 21
+All codes and flowcharts related to Formula Bharat FSEV 21